To register for the teacher workshop click here.

 Click here for more information about each exhibition.

 The schedule of teacher workshops is updated on this page each season during the school year.
 If you would like to receive information about our workshops directly via our mailings and email announcements, please contact the Education Department at firstname.lastname@example.org.

-Participation in this workshop is limited to twenty.
-The cost of the workshop is $35 per person, and it is recommended for six contact hours toward recertification.
+Participation in this workshop is limited to fifteen people.
+The cost of the workshop is $25 per person and is recommended for four contact hours toward recertification.
 Pre-registration is required by Friday, September 4, 2015.
 To register please go to http://hood-teacher-workshop-2015.eventbrite.com.

-Click here to learn about tours for school groups of this and other exhibitions.
+Click here to learn about tours for school groups.

-The Hood Museum of Art offers a number of free programs, including gallery talks, will be offered in conjunction with the exhibition.
+The Hood Museum of Art offers a number of free programs, including lectures and gallery talks, throughout the year.
 Visit our calendar of events for specific dates and times.